About the Offtaker of Last Resort (OLR) scheme

-Our OLR: Essential Guide for Suppliers explains how an OLR auction will be run and what you must do to participate.
-It also covers OLR levelisation.
+Our OLR: Essential Guide for Suppliers explains how an OLR auction will be administered, what suppliers must do to participate and explains the OLR levelisation process.

-Before you apply to the OLR scheme you should ensure you have read our OLR: Essential Guide for Renewable Generators to familiarise yourself with the rules of the scheme.
+Before applying to the OLR scheme generators should read our OLR: Essential Guide for Renewable Generators to familiarise themselves with the rules of the scheme.

-To be eligible to enter into a BPPA you must:
+To be eligible for a BPPA generators must:

 - meet the specified eligibility criteria, and

-You should also be aware that failure to act according to the Regulations during the OLR process may result in your generating station being added to the Record of Ineligible Generating Stations for OLR.
+Failure to act according to the Regulations during the OLR process may result in your generating station being added to the record of ineligible generating stations for OLR.

-Read our short guide on how to submit your Project Information if you are applying to enter into a BPPA.
+Read our help sheet on how to submit project information if applying to enter into a BPPA.

-If you have questions about the OLR scheme and can't find the information you need on these pages, please contact us via email@example.com.
+If you have questions about the OLR scheme and can't find the information you need on this page, please contact us at firstname.lastname@example.org.